info@ppsa.theplt.org.uk

 Our learning enquiry question will be explored further during our english sessions.

-Our focus text is:
+Our focus text for this term is:

 The children continue to learn Phonics using our Read Write Inc. scheme.